-For intangible assets that have a finite useful life and property, plant and equipment and ROU assets, an assessment is made at each reporting date for indications of impairment.
+For intangible assets that have a finite useful life, as well as property, plant and equipment and ROU assets, an assessment is made at each reporting date to determine whether there is any indication of impairment.

-Impairment losses are recognised in other impairment charges as part of other operating income and charges for the amount by which the asset's carrying amount exceeds its recoverable amount.
+Impairment losses are recognised in other impairment charges as part of net other operating income and charges for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of the asset's fair value less costs to sell and value-in-use.